 Is it crucial for your business to be available on multiple operating systems, or are you more niche-focused building an exquisite experience for each operating system?

 If it is important for your business to have an application that can run on different operating systems then the answer to your problems is cross-platform application development.
 It gives you the convenience of developing on just a single codebase that you can then deploy to any operating system.

 Contrarily, if your target group consist of people using predominantly iOS or Android devices, then you should focus on native app development.
 In this way, you will be able to create a superlative user experience.

 As we already concluded, native development is more expensive than cross-platform when it comes to developing, testing, launching and maintaining an application.
 But there is, of course, a reason for that.
-High quality always comes at a higher price tag.
+High quality always comes with a higher price tag.

 That doesn’t necessarily mean that cross-platform app development should be underestimated just because it is the cheaper option.
 Most of the time, it is not even possible for the user to distinguish if the app uses native or cross-platform frameworks.
-Many companies decide to go cross-platform and then invest the money saved to build out more features for their users faster.
+Many companies decide to go cross-platform and then invest the money saved to build out more features for their users, faster.

 In other words, it all comes down to the people you work with.